“Nurturing young minds through hands-on plant science”

 We do our best to make every semester fresh and exciting.
 Some lessons may be similar, but many will be different — and the world of plants is massive, so there’s always more to discover!

 Registration is handled directly through your child’s school.
-If your school doesn’t offer Growing Minds Botany yet, scroll down to the “Refer a School” section for how to help bring the program there.
+If Growing Minds Botany isn’t offered at your school yet, you’re welcome to refer us — we’d love to bring the program to your community.

 Want to get in touch with us?